Noderrxyz/noderr-landing/LANDING_PAGE_CONTENT.md

 - **Outcome**: Participants are rewarded with sustainable yields backed by economic value creation.
 The DAO treasury grows, funding future development and ensuring the long-term health of the protocol.

 ---
-## 5. The Noderrrr Network: A Role for Everyone
+## 5. The Noderr Network: A Role for Everyone

 **Section Headline**: